DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 ### 1. The Tower Door
 <span class="citation"><em>This scene takes place in Chapter 11: Area V2.</em></span>

-The tower door is largely as described in <span class="citation">V2.
-Tower Door (p.
+The tower door is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/van-richtens-tower#V2TowerDoor">V2.
+Tower Door</a> (p.
 169)</span>.
 However, modify the descriptive text as follows:

 <div class="description">
 <p>The tower door is made of iron, with no visible handles or hinges.
 In the middle of the door is a large, embossed, blank red seal.
 Carved into the lintel above the door is a word: Khazan.</p>
 </div>

 The seal appears to be blank.
-However, if a character approaches within 5 feet of the door, eight fist-sized buttons grow from its waxlike surface in the same positions as the stick figures depicted in <span class="citation">V2.
-Tower Door (p.
+However, if a character approaches within 5 feet of the door, eight fist-sized buttons grow from its waxlike surface in the same positions as the stick figures depicted in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/van-richtens-tower#V2TowerDoor">V2.
+Tower Door</a> (p.
 169)</span>.
 If the character then moves away from the door, the buttons vanish once more.
 The buttons emerge in different places each time, but the order of the buttons as they move around the seal always stays the same.
 ![[Tower Door.png]]
 Each of the eight buttons depicts a different arcane rune.
 A player with proficiency in Arcana, or who makes a successful DC 10 Intelligence (Arcana) check, identifies the runes as the symbols of the eight schools of magic.
 The order of the symbols, moving counterclockwise around the seal, is always: illusion, abjuration, necromancy, conjuration, divination, enchantment, transmutation, evocation.